 Raised by her mother (a skilled shorthand-typist) and paternal grandmother (a retired farmer), she was the first person on both sides of her extended family to ‘go away’ for a higher education.

 She read English at Sussex, graduating with a First and then Distinction at MA (for which she was awarded a British Academy scholarship).
 Her Masters thesis looked at constructions of class identity in pre-war documentaries including BBC radio programmes, GPO films and the travel narratives of Orwell, Huxley and J B Priestley: a deep interest in the treatment of working class voices she revisited as guest presenter alongside broadcaster Fi Glover in the three-hour 2017 Radio 4 Extra special People Talking.

-Her five-minute Wild Writer talk for the global PechaKucha network – recorded live in 2018 – tells the story of the role accidents, emergencies and chance have played in her late-emerging creative life.
+Her five-minute Wild Writer talk for the PechaKucha network – recorded live in 2018 – tells the story of the role accidents, emergencies and chance have played in this late-emerging creative life.

 She has lived for the last twenty-five years on the Sussex Downs – surrounded by the landscape and light which also made the area a settling place for writer Virginia Woolf and artists Vanessa Bell, Duncan Grant and Eric Ravilious.
 With stone carver Jo Sweeting and writer Louisa Thomsen Brits, Tanya has written for Little Toller about a found chalkstone on a high point of the Downs that became a focus for each woman’s sense of belonging in their adopted county.